buckaroo-it/BuckarooSDK_Node/README.md

 Find our full documentation online on [docs.buckaroo.io](https://docs.buckaroo.io/docs/node-sdk).

+### Regarding Usage Outside of Node.js
+This library is written in JavaScript, a versatile programming language with broad applicability.
+While it's technically possible to integrate this library into a website or mobile application, it's strongly advised against doing so.

+In the standard configuration, you make requests to the Buckaroo API using one of our provided libraries, typically from your server (such as a Node.js server).
+Your secret key is securely stored on this server, inaccessible to external entities.

+However, if you incorporate this library directly into a website or app, your secret key will be exposed to users.
+This could enable users to take actions on your behalf using that key.

 #### Need more examples?

 More examples can be found in the [examples folder](https://github.com/buckaroo-it/BuckarooSDK_Node/tree/master/example)